Why We Love It

 - Advertising Agent: Psychology is a very important component in advertising, as it helps companies to identify and cater to customer needs.
 You could make anywhere from $61,930 to more than $200,000 per year.

 - Sports Psychologist: Did you know that many teams and individual athletes employ people to help them overcome the mental and/or emotional obstacles that hinder their performance on the field?
 You could make anywhere from $39,810 to $80,370 per year.

 We’ve compiled some of our favorite careers, but a master’s in psychology does provide you broad skills to work in a variety of psychology-related jobs, which will likely allow you to draw an excellent salary while helping people with their relationships, mental illnesses, addictions, doubts, or just everyday lives.
 The best careers are those that pay well AND let you feel fulfilled by giving something back.
 And again, you don’t need to know right now which job you want.
+Additionally, you can always develop a clientele or make your name in the industry and start practicing privately.
 These are just some of the possibilities you can choose from.

 Cost and Tuition